cloudify-cosmo/getcloudify.org/source/guide/3.2/overview-components.md

 The indices and their mappings are generated at build time and are provided within the Docker image(s).
 To keep the indices and their data persistent, they are mapped to a Data Container.

+## Logstash

+Logstash is a data handler.
+It can pull/push messages using several inputs, apply filters and output to different outputs.

+Logstash is used by Cloudify to pull log and event messages from RabbitMQ and index them in Elasticsearch.

+## RabbitMQ

+RabbitMQ is a queue based messaging platform.

+RabbitMQ is used by Cloudify as a message queue for different purposes:

+* Queuing deployment tasks
+* Queuing Logs and Events
+* Queuing Metrics

+Currently not all requests between Cloudify's Manager and the hosts it manages go through RabbitMQ.
+We aim to make it so.

+## Riemann

+Riemann is an event stream processor used mainly for monitoring.

+Riemann is used within Cloudify as a policy based decision maker.
+For more information on policies, refer to the [policies](policies-general.html) section.

+## Celery

+Celery is a distributed task queue.

+Cloudify's Management Worker, the Deployment Specific agents and the host agents are based on Celery.

-## Management and Deployment Specific Agents
+### Deployment Specific Agents

 Both the `deployment workflow agent` and the `deployment agent` drawn in the diagram are deployment specific.
-For every deployment created, 2 of these agents are spawned.
+For every deployment created, two of these agents are spawned.

+* The `deployment workflow agent` executes deployment specific workflows.
+* The `deplomyent workflow` executes API calls to IaaS providers to create deployment resources or submits tasks to RabbitMQ so that host agents can execute them.

+Note that all agents (Management, Deployment Specific, Host) are actually the same physical entity (a virtualenv with Python modules - Cloudify plugins installed in them).

+### Management Worker (or Agent)

-In addition to these agents, an entity removed from the diagram is a management agent containing a Cloudify plugin able to spawn the deployment specific agents.
+An entity removed from the diagram is a management agent containing a Cloudify plugin able to spawn the aforementioned deployment specific agents.
 This agent is provided within the Docker image and is run during the bootstrap process.

-Note that all agents (Management, Deployment Specific, Host) are actually the same physical entity (a virtualenv with Python modules - Cloudify plugins installed in them).

-## File Server

-The fileserver served by Nginx, while tied to Nginx by default, is not logically bound to it.
-That is, while we currently access it directly in several occurences (via disk rather than via network), we will be working towards having it completely decoupled from the management environment itself so that it can be deployed anywhere.

-## Metrics Consumer
+## InfluxDB, Grafana and the Metrics Consumer

+InfluxDB is a time series database.
+Grafana is a graphical dashboard for InfluxDB.

-Another entity not drawn in the diagram is a propriatary poller we use to consume metrics from RabbitMQ and feed them into InfluxDB.
+* A proprietary metrics consumer is used to pull metrics from RabbitMQ and submit them to InfluxDB.
+* InfluxDB is used by Cloudify to store metrics submitted (mainly) by the application's hosts.
+* Grafana is embedded within Cloudify's Web UI to graph metrics stored within InfluxDB.